Image

 See How it Works

-Gulf Coast Housing Partnership’s Health + Housing innovation creates new financing options for health insurers to invest in affordable homes with integrated health and services.
-See how this innovation is coming to life in two new housing developments nearing completion in Jackson, Miss., and New Orleans.
+Gulf Coast Housing Partnership’s Health + Housing innovation creates new financing options for health insurers to invest in affordable homes with embedded health services.
+The approach is being piloted at two flagship developments: H3C in New Orleans, Louisiana, and The Pearl, in Jackson, Mississippi.

 Innovation Milestones